-The best alarm clocks of 2021
+The best alarm clocks to consider

 The experts we spoke to explained that there are different alarm clocks out there for different types of sleepers.
 Below, we gathered their top picks for various types of alarm clocks, ranging from wake-up lights to sleep machines with natural sound recordings.
 We also included a top-rated sunrise alarm clock based on their shopping advice.